Roof Inspection in Denver, CO — Free, Documented, No Pressure

 How often should a Denver roof be inspected?

 Most Denver roofs should be inspected annually and after any significant hail or wind event — even when no damage is visible from the ground.
 For systems 15 years and older, annual inspections are particularly important because Denver's UV environment accelerates the final stages of shingle degradation.
-For newer systems in good condition with no recent storm events, every two years is reasonable.
+For newer systems in good condition with no recent storm events, every two years is a reasonable interval.

-Can a roof inspection detect hail damage that isn't visible from the ground?
+Can a roof inspection detect hail damage that is not visible from the ground?

 Yes — and this is the primary reason professional inspection matters in Denver's Hail Alley market.
 Fiberglass mat fracture — the most functionally significant hail damage to asphalt shingles — is not visible from the driveway.
-It requires close physical inspection at roof level by a trained inspector who knows what mat fracture feels and looks like at range.
-Dented gutters are the best ground-level indicator that significant hail impact occurred; but whether the roof itself sustained functional damage requires a roof-level assessment.
+It requires close physical inspection at roof level by a trained inspector who knows what mat fracture feels like under hand pressure.
+Dented gutters are the best ground-level indicator that significant hail impact occurred — but whether the roof sustained functional damage requires a roof-level assessment.

 Do I have to commit to repairs or replacement after an inspection?